Improving word mover's distance by leveraging self-attention matrix: Experiments

 \subsection{Results}

-Table \ref{table:embed-independent} shows the results for the embedding-independent methods, and Table \ref{table:result} shows the results for the methods using word embeddings extracted from BERT0 and BERT12.
-Performances of the methods are measured by AUC on PAWS dataset and Spearman's rank correlation coefficient on STS-B dataset.
-Some WMD-like methods (WMD, WRD, SynWMD, WMDo) are combined with SMD (as indicated as WSMD) and compared with the original method to see if an improvement by introducing WSMD distance.
-For example, WSMD obtained from the original WMD corresponds to WMD+WSMD+uniform in the table.
-WSMD is not attempted for OPWD, because it is not obtained from WMD by simply modifying the weight and cost.
+Some WMD-like methods (WMD, WRD, SynWMD) are combined with SMD (as indicated as WSMD) and compared with the original method to see if an improvement by introducing WSMD.
+We use $\lambda=0.5$ for WSMD.
+For more details about the parameters for the other methods, see Appendix~\ref{app:params}.
+WSMD is not attempted for ROTS, OPWD and WMDo because these methods cannot be expressed in the form (\ref{eq:wmd}).